nsommer/datepicker.js/README.md

 All tasks, except `connect` and `test`, can be suffixed with `:js` or `:css` to only apply the task to the JavaScript or to the Stylesheets respectively.

+## Contributing

+1. Open an issue
+2. Fork repo
+3. Create branch with meaningful name (e.g. `pr-fix-xyz`, `pr-feature-xyz`)
+4. Commit changes
+5. Open pull request

+## Changelog

+See `CHANGELOG.md`.

 ## License

-The source code and documentation of this project is available under the MIT license.
+The source code and documentation of this project is available under the [MIT license](https://opensource.org/licenses/MIT).